the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 A repository should have a preservation policy that specifies how long your outputs will be curated.
 When in doubt, contact your library Research Data Support Team for more information about data repositories.

+A repository should have a preservation policy that specifies how long your outputs will be curated

+* For digital preservation, ensure that the research data can be discovered, accessed, used and understood now and in future.
+This requires that you address the technological changes, changing user behavior and new requirements on the computer-aided processing of research data as well as evolving organisational.

 ### 5. Reuse of your research outputs by others
 * Select a license when you make your output available on a repository (see the Licensing subchapters on {ref}`data<rr-licensing-data>` and {ref}`software<rr-licensing-software>` for more information).
 By selecting a license you tell others how they can reuse your data.